Explosive Hazard Awareness for Humanitarian and Protective Roles

 - Structured reporting and radio discipline

-The Explosive Safety Training programme provides NGO staff, journalists, humanitarian workers and civilian teams with essential knowledge to recognise and avoid explosive hazards in unstable regions.
-Unlike operational C‑IED courses, this training focuses strictly on awareness, safe behaviour, calm withdrawal and clear communication — without security‑sector drills or technical actions.
+Non-operational UXO & IED awareness for NGO, media and civilian teams.
+The programme provides NGO staff, journalists, humanitarian workers and civilian teams with the essential knowledge to recognise and avoid explosive hazards in unstable regions.
+Unlike operational C-IED courses, it focuses strictly on awareness, safe behaviour, calm withdrawal and clear communication — without security-sector drills or technical actions.

 - Recognition of basic UXO and IED indicators

-Vigilant Defender™ provides the overarching behavioural and situational‑awareness principles that support all protective‑security disciplines, including explosive safety.
-UK National Protective Security Authority (NPSA) sets out authoritative national standards on explosive threats, safety protocols and operational expectations.
-Together, these resources give learners direct access to the frameworks that guide safe, lawful and professional practice across high‑risk environments.
+Vigilant Defender™ provides the overarching behavioural and situational-awareness principles that support all protective-security disciplines, including explosive safety.
+The UK National Protective Security Authority (NPSA) sets out authoritative national standards on explosive threats, safety protocols and operational expectations.
+Together, these frameworks give learners direct access to the guidance that underpins safe, lawful and professional practice across high-risk environments.